Education and Training Qualifications – AET VS CET

 If you choose to pay in instalments, the total cost of the course is £295.

 This price is based on using SFJ Awards as the Awarding Body.
-If you would prefer to use City & Guilds or Pearson Edexcel as the Awarding Body, then you will incur an additional charge of £30.
-The Awarding Body you use does not effect any aspect of the course.
+If you would prefer to use Pearson Edexcel as the Awarding Body, then you will incur an additional charge of £30.
+The Awarding Body you use does not affect any aspect of the course.

 Total Qualification Time (TQT): 360 Hours